takesofficial/cissp/domain1.md

 ## 📉 Risk Management
 Identify threats, evaluate vulnerabilities, calculate business impact, and select proper responses.

+### 🔢 Risk Equation Variants
+Some sources express risk differently.
+All mean the same thing:

+- **Risk = Likelihood × Impact**
+- **Risk = Threat × Vulnerability × Asset Value**
+These show up in explanation-style questions but do not replace SLE/ALE.

+### 🔍 Qualitative
+Used when numbers are impossible or unnecessary.

+- Brainstorming – group discussion to identify threats.
+- Delphi Method – anonymous expert rounds until consensus.
+- Heat Maps – visual likelihood vs impact.
+- Subjective Ranking – high/medium/low scoring based on expert judgment.

 ### 🔢 Quantitative
 **Think of this as “security math for babies.”
 Everything you calculate here tells you HOW MUCH MONEY the company will lose.